KieranBond/Kieranbond.github.io/_posts/2019-04-03-PReticulated.md

 * The team workflow would be sped up and improved
 * A nice opportunity to get comfortable using a new Library
 * Something fun to make
-* Something a bit different
+* Something a bit different, for me

 Work on this project won't happen too often, but so far it's had some open-source contributions on Github.
-There's a few features I want to put in, as well as maybe making it look nicer - it currently looks like it's come from the 2000's.
+There's a few features I want to put in, as well as maybe making it look nicer - it currently looks like it's come from the 2000's (although, I do enjoy that aesthetic).

 I'll have some features/bugs in the <a href="https://github.com/KieranBond/PReticulated/issues">issues</a> section, if you want to see what's next for the app.